 A: Yes!
-Go to our website at www.wanemt.com.
-Simply place your cursor over Home then click on Trip Booking Wizard.
+Our web address is www.wanemt.com.
+Simply place your cursor over Home and then click on Trip Booking Wizard.
 Follow the prompts from there.

-A: Yes!
-From your smart phone, simply touch on I device on the top right corner of the webpage.
+A: YES!
+From your smart phone (Andriod or iPhone)/device, simply touch on “iDevice” on the top right corner of the webpage to start the application..

 A: A minimum of 2 business days notice is required to schedule transportation assistance.
 Some requests may require us to send and/or receive documents before we can approve the trip; therefore, the more notice that you give us, the better.
 You can schedule trips up to 2 weeks in advance.

 Q: What if my appointment is urgent and I can’t give 2 business days notice?